 If you are facing a DUI with an accident, make sure to contact our office immediately so we can request a DMV hearing for you.
 Failure to contact DMV within 10 days will result in a suspension, but we will work hard to save your driver’s license.
 We will request a DMV hearing for you for free if you contact us within the first 10 days.

-Call or schedule an appointment now to receive a free and confidential consultation to discuss your case.
+Call or schedule an appointment now to discuss your case.
 We will assess the entire situation and determine if there is a particular resolution that will be beneficial to you.